-Seeking Compensation For The Injured Throughout California
+Seeking Compensation For Victims Injured By Drunk Drivers

 Every day we share the roads with drivers who are operating their vehicle while under the influence.
 According to the Mothers Against Drunk Driving (MADD), there are 300,000 intoxicated drivers on the road each day.
 However, only around 3,200 people are actually arrested for DUI.
 Unfortunately, much of the time, a driver who is arrested for driving while intoxicated has driven drunk many times before.
-MADD estimates that “[t]he average drunk driver has driven drunk 80 times before a first arrest.”
-In addition, according to the NHTSA, “[a]bout one-third of all drivers arrested or convicted of drunk driving are repeat offenders.”
+MADD estimates that “the average drunk driver has driven drunk 80 times before a first arrest.”
+In addition, according to the NHTSA, “about one-third of all drivers arrested or convicted of drunk driving are repeat offenders.”

 The Insurance Institute for Highway Safety states that the risk of a fatal crash increases the greater the driver’s blood alcohol content.
 If you or your loved has been injured by a drunk driver, you may choose to file a personal injury lawsuit against that person in order to recover damages.
 In order for a plaintiff to hold an intoxicated driver liable for the injuries that the driver caused, the plaintiff has to show that the driver was negligent.
-Negligence is the “failure to exercise the standard of care that a reasonably prudent person would have exercised in a similar situation” according to Black’s Law Dictionary 1133 (9th ed.
+Negligence is the “failure to exercise the standard of care that a reasonably prudent person would have exercised in a similar situation,” according to Black’s Law Dictionary 1133 (9th ed.
 2009).
 To prove that a person is negligent, the plaintiff must prove certain elements.

 In California, these elements, according to J.P. v.
 City of Porterville, 801 F. Supp.
 2d 965, 990 (E.D.
 Cal.
 2011) are: